Model Metadata

 backbone: string # Backbone architecture (e.g., cspdarknet19, cspdarknet53)

-model_size: string # Size variant (nano, small, medium, large)
+size: string # Size variant (nano, small, medium, large, xlarge)

 activation: string # Activation function (relu, relu6, silu)